 In Australia, antitrust enforcement is the province of the Australian Competition and Consumer Commission (ACCC).
 The ACCC has been, arguably, the most active enforcement agency in the Asia-Pacific region for many years.
 It has been vigorous in investigating mergers that implicate competition in Australia, and it continues to be aggressive in challenging mergers that it views as anticompetitive.

-The ACCC has also taken on a leading role in cross-border cartel investigations and has established itself as an equal enforcement partner to the U.S. and EC.
+The ACCC has also taken on a leading role in cross-border cartel investigations and has established itself as an equal enforcement partner to the United States and European Commission (EC).
 A prime example of this is the role taken by the ACCC in connection with the recent air cargo cartel investigation.
 In that case the ACCC, in conjunction with antitrust enforcers around the world, vigorously investigated and prosecuted the cartel participants.
 The ACCC has been similarly vigorous in pursuing investigations into the alleged abuse of market power and in the consumer protection area.